RetroAchievements/RAWeb/README.md

 - [Node.js 12](https://nodejs.org/)

 **[XAMPP](https://www.apachefriends.org/download.html)** provides an easy way to run an Apache web server, MySQL/MariaDB, and PHP on your system.

+- Note that XAMPP comes packaged with PHP 7.2.
+You will need PHP 7.4+ (check the wiki if you are having problems).

 Alternatively, **[Docker Compose](https://docs.docker.com/compose/install/)** can be used to run MySQL and PHPMyAdmin.
 See `docker-compose.yml` for details.
 Follow the `.env` file instructions below to configure your environment, then run: